sungsik-kong/sungsik-kong.github.io/_pages/research.md

 <a href="https://doi.org/10.1111/evo.14587">Digest: Frequent hybridization in *Darevskia* rarely leads to the evolution of asexuality</a>

+## Expanding the network space

+## Application of phylogenies to the real-world problems

+## Detecting hybridization using genomic data

+## Advancement of machine learning in evolutionary biology

-## Use of abstract networks in evolutionary biology
+## Theoretical evaluation of abstract networks in evolutionary investigations

 Median-joining (MJ) was proposed as a method for phylogeographical analysis and is enjoying increasing popularity.
 Herein, we evaluate the efficacy of the approach as originally intended.
 We show that median-joining networks (MJNs) are theoretically untenable for evolutionary inference, and that confusion has afflicted their use for over 15 years.
 The approach has two obvious shortcomings: its reliance on distance-based phenetics (overall similarity instead of character transformations) and the lack of rooting (no direction or history).
 Given that evolution involves both change and time, and the absence of rooting removes time (ancestor–descendant relationships) from the equation, the approach cannot yield defensible evolutionary interpretations.
 We also examine the impact of MJ analyses on evolutionary biology via an analysis of citations and conclude that the spread of MJNs through the literature is difficult to explain, especially given the availability of character-based analyses.